Axiomatic Characterization of PageRank: Abstract

 \section{Abstract}

 This paper examines the fundamental problem of identifying the most important nodes in a network.
-We use an axiomatic approach to this problem.
+To date, more than a hundred centrality measures have been proposed, each evaluating the position of a node in a network from a different perspective.
+Our work focuses on PageRank which is one of the most important centrality measures in computer science used in a wide range of scientific applications.
+To build a theoretical foundation for choosing (or rejecting) PageRank in a specific setting, we propose to use an axiomatic approach.
 Specifically, we propose six simple properties and prove that PageRank is the only centrality measure that satisfies all of them.
-Our work gives new conceptual and theoretical foundations of PageRank that can be used to determine suitability of this centrality measure in specific applications.
+In this way, we provide the first axiomatic characterization of PageRank in its general form.